m4ttsch/omscs-notes-notes/operating-systems/synchronization-constructs.md

 The rationale behind this is to prevent every thread from executing the atomic instruction at the same time.

 As a result, the contention in the system will be significantly improved.
-When the delay expires, the delayed threads will try to re-check the value of the lock, and it’s possible that another thread executed the atomic and the delayed threads will see that the lock is busy.
+When the delay expires, the delayed threads will try to re-check the value of the lock, and it's possible that another thread executed the atomic and the delayed threads will see that the lock is busy.
 If the lock is free, the delayed thread will execute the atomic.

 There will be fewer cases in which threads see a busy lock as free and try to execute an atomic that will not be successful.